perara/MapAI-Competition/README.md

 generalize to the various combinations.
 These hardships motivate the competition and our evaluation method.

-### Rules

-Below is a set of rules that is necessary to follow in order to not be disqualified

-* You are not allowed to alter the training and validation splits - they must stay as is.
-* You are not allowed to use other training data than what is provided through the project (However, pretrained models are allowed).
-* You are encouraged to create teams, but submissions must come from the same fork.
-* You are not allowed to alter the evaluation.py file.
-* evaluate_task_*.py can only be altered in such a fashion that it is able to run your model.

 ### Registration

 Forking the base repository is part of the registration process.
 However, we would also like you to register your information